Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress27/09/2023

-Ho Chi Minh City After 10 days of opening to traffic, many lamp posts on the highway's parallel route had their covers pried off and electric cables stolen, causing the street lights to not work, causing unsafety at night.
+Ho Chi Minh City After 10 days of opening to traffic, many lamp posts on the highway's parallel route had their covers pried off and power cables stolen, causing the street lights to not work, causing unsafety at night.

 A lamp post had its cover pried open and the power cable inside cut on the parallel route.
 Photo: Ha Giang